Nathan Healy

 Key Takeaways

-• Arlington homeowners can save $71,206 over 25 years with solar panels, thanks to competitive electricity rates and strong Virginia incentives.
+• Arlington homeowners save an average of $71,206 over 25 years with solar panels, even with competitive local electricity rates.

 03